 PLEASE NOTE: DMin applications must be submitted at least three months in advance of the formation of a new cohort.
-The next cohort begins in August 2020.
-Please note that a new cohort begins in August of every second year (new cohorts begin in every even-numbered year, such as 2020).
+The next cohort begins in August 2023.
+A new cohort begins in August of every second year.

 WELCOME to the Doctor of Ministry degree in Contextual and Practical Theology (with an option to specialize in rural ministry and community development)

 The Doctor of Ministry (DMin) program is designed as a professional degree.

 It is designed for Christian ministers (not necessarily ordained) who are interested in a rigourous program of interdisciplinary theological study.
 Many of the DMin courses are offered in a distance-learning format.
 Some require a week-long residency.

 The work of practical theology is foundational to this degree program.
 The program provides ministry professionals (not necessarily ordained) and their ministry settings with interdisciplinary tools to engage their communities and contexts more effectively.
 Through ecumenical, cohort-based learning and contextually-based ministry teams, students will integrate academic, theological, and practical knowledge in, and for, ministry.